 The program in Entomology began in 1909 when Dean Harry L. Russell, responding to a host of insect pest problems, authorized the creation of a Department of Economic Entomology.
 The first classes in Entomology were offered in 1910 and by 1914 the first two undergraduates had matriculated.
 In that same year, the first M.S. in Entomology was awarded while the first Ph.D. in Entomology was awarded in 1928.
 The Department changed its name to the Department of Entomology in the 1950s.
 Over the past century, over 700 students have received either an M.S. or Ph.D. from the Department.

-The Department is housed in Russell Laboratories and makes extensive use of campus greenhouse facilities and the agricultural research stations located throughout the state.
+The Department is housed in Russell Laboratories and makes extensive use of campus greenhouse facilities and the agricultural research stations located throughout the state for research, outreach and educational purposes.
 Russell Labs houses three departments, Entomology, Forest and Wildlife Ecology, and Plant Pathology.
 The building is centrally located on the UW-Madison campus making it ideal for collaborative work with other departments.

-The Department of Entomology is comprised of 16 faculty members.
-The faculty is also assisted by 6 adjunct and affiliated faculty who serve on graduate student exam committees, provide entry into off campus programs and industry, offer graduate seminars, and increase our visibility in the scientific community.
-At the present time, there are 8 postdoctoral research associates and 36 graduate students whose major professors are members of this department.
-(Some graduate students working under the direction of our faculty are taking an advanced degree in another department).
-Of the graduate students, approximately 40% are M.S. students, many of whom continue their pursuit of the Ph.D. in this department.
+The Department of Entomology is currently comprised of 10 faculty members.
+The faculty is also assisted by several adjunct and affiliated faculty who serve on graduate student exam committees, provide entry into off campus programs and industry, offer graduate seminars, and increase our visibility in the scientific community.
+The department also employs academic and research staff who work either at the direction of a faculty member or independently in research, extension, or teaching roles.
+At the present time, there are 26 graduate students whose major professors are members of this department (some graduate students working under the direction of our faculty are taking an advanced degree in another department).

 Russell Laboratories was completed in 1964 and has housed the department since that time.
 The Department of Entomology utilizes approximately 15,000 square feet in the north tower of Russell Laboratories.
-This space includes labs, insect museum, and faculty and staff offices.
+This space includes classrooms, faculty offices and laboratory space, the Wisconsin Insect Research Collection, the UW Insect Diagnostic Lab and staff offices.
 Seating for graduate students and post-docs is normally found within the principal investigator’s lab space.
 The department houses a number of insect growth chambers for general use; also available for general use are -80C freezers, imaging equipment, cell and tissue culture facilities, isotope rooms, cold rooms and freezers.
 Individual labs house various specialized lab equipment that is freely available.

-Facilities outside of Russell Labs include a newly renovated museum complex in the Stock Pavilion.
-Researchers also use the Biotron facilities, Walnut Street greenhouses, and UW-Madison CALS Agricultural Research Stations throughout the state.
+Facilities outside of Russell Labs include a newly renovated section of the Stock Pavilion, which houses a portion of the Wisconsin Insect Research Collection.
+Researchers also use the Biotron facility, Walnut Street greenhouses, and UW-Madison CALS Agricultural Research Stations throughout the state.

 Insect Research Collection